Lihsayuri/AWS-projeto-Cloud/README.md

 - <img src="https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white"/>

-## Conceito C
+## Concept C

-- Implementar criação automática de VPC e sub-rede :heavy_check_mark:
+- Implement automatic creation of VPC and subnets :heavy_check_mark:
-- Listar instâncias e regiões, usuários e security_groups com regras :heavy_check_mark:
+- List instances and regions, users, and security groups with rules :heavy_check_mark:
-- Parar e iniciar instâncias :heavy_check_mark:
+- Stop and start instances :heavy_check_mark:
-- Criação de instâncias e pelo menos 2 tipos de hosts :heavy_check_mark:
+- Create instances with at least 2 types of hosts :heavy_check_mark:
-- Criação de security groups padrões e associação a instâncias :heavy_check_mark:
+- Create default security groups and associate them with instances :heavy_check_mark:
-- Criação de usuário no IAM :heavy_check_mark:
+- Create users in IAM :heavy_check_mark:
-- Deletar usuários, instâncias e security groups :heavy_check_mark:
+- Delete users, instances, and security groups :heavy_check_mark:

-## Conceito B
+## Concept B

-- Regras personalizadas em security groups :heavy_check_mark:
+- Custom rules in security groups :heavy_check_mark:
-- Instâncias em mais de uma região (us-east-1 e us-west-1) :heavy_check_mark:
+- Instances in multiple regions (us-east-1 and us-west-1) :heavy_check_mark:
-- Associar restrições a usuários (apenas consultar, apenas consultar e criar e apenas consultar, criar e deletar) :heavy_check_mark:
+- Associate restrictions to users (read-only, read/create, and read/create/delete) :heavy_check_mark:
-- Deletar regras em security groups :heavy_check_mark:
+- Delete rules in security groups :heavy_check_mark:

-## Conceito A
+## Concept A

-- Criar um HA de servidores web :heavy_check_mark:
+- Create a highly available web server setup :heavy_check_mark:

-## Objetivo do projeto :round_pushpin: :
+## Project Objective :round_pushpin: :

-O objetivo do projeto é facilitar e automatizar a criação de uma infraestrutura em nuvem utilizando como provedora a AWS (Amazon Web Services).
-E, para fazer essa automatização funcionar, a ferramenta do Terraform foi integrada com Python.
-Dessa forma, é no Python que o usuário irá escolher suas preferências em relação à região da AWS em que irá mexer, quais instâncias irá criar, seus security groups, entre outros, enquanto o Terraform é responsável por subir tudo aquilo que o usuário estiver demandando.
+The objective of this project is to facilitate and automate the creation of cloud infrastructure using AWS (Amazon Web Services) as the provider.
+To make this automation work, the Terraform tool was integrated with Python.
+This way, the user can choose their preferences regarding the AWS region, which instances to create, security groups, among others, while Terraform is responsible for provisioning everything the user demands.

-## O que é o Terraform? :thinking:
+## What is Terraform? :thinking:

-Antes é importante que alguns tópicos sejam esclarecidos:
+It’s important to clarify a few points:

-- O Terraform é uma ferramenta open source que permite criar e alterar partes da infraestrutura em nuvem através de blocos de código, o que abrange o conceito de infraestrutura como código (IaC : "Infrastructure as code").
+- Terraform is an open-source tool that allows you to create and modify parts of cloud infrastructure through code blocks, encompassing the concept of Infrastructure as Code (IaC).
-- Além disso, possui uma linguagem declarativa, ou seja, o usuário descreve exatamente como ele quer os recursos, como por exemplo uma máquina, mas não sabe exatamente como essa máquina será provisionada.
+- Additionally, it has a declarative language, meaning the user describes exactly how they want the resources (e.g., a machine) without needing to know how that machine will be provisioned.
-- Cada vez que é executado, o Terraform gera planos de execução que descrevem o que será feito para atingir aquilo que foi pedido pelo projetista da arquitetura, o que é extremamente útil para ter ambientes que possam ser reproduzidos depois.
+- Every time it runs, Terraform generates execution plans that describe what will be done to achieve what the architect of the infrastructure requested, which is extremely useful for creating reproducible environments later.

-## Pré-requisitos :heavy_check_mark:
+## Prerequisites :heavy_check_mark:

-Antes de começar a entender como o projeto foi desenvolvido, primeiro é necessário que algumas instalações e configurações sejam feitas.
-A começar pela instação do Terraform.
-Como todo o projeto foi desenvolvido no ambiente do **Ubuntu 20.04 LTS**, os comandos que serão citados ao decorrer desse tutorial são mais voltados a este sistema operacional.
+Before starting to understand how the project was developed, certain installations and configurations need to be made.
+First, install Terraform.
+Since the entire project was developed on **Ubuntu 20.04 LTS**, the commands mentioned throughout this tutorial are geared towards this operating system.

-### Instalação do Terraform
+### Installing Terraform

-Assim, para **instalar o terraform**, crie uma pasta que será a pasta usada para o projeto, abra o terminal e rode os seguintes comandos:
+To **install Terraform**, create a directory for the project, open the terminal, and run the following commands:

 `sudo apt-get update && sudo apt-get install -y gnupg software-properties-common`